tylerlrhodes/blog2/content/posts/clojure-sequences.md

 ## Exploring the Seq "interface"

-Clojure's *Seq* interface functions as a conventional interface in much the same way as described in SICP.  *Seqs* are persistent and immutable, and much of the sequence library is lazy in nature.
+Clojure's *Seq* interface functions as a conventional interface in much the same way as described in SICP.
+At it's core is a simple interface for traversing a sequence, which allows for functionality to be built from this base.

 The core of Clojure's *Seq* interface is exposed by exploring it's Java implementation.
 By examining a few functions and interfaces we